SmarterApp/SS_ProgramManagement/README.md

 * `pm.mongo.dbname` - {mongodb name}

 #### PBE properties
 Data encryption requires an externally defined property to hold a secret password.
-A single property is required
+Password-Based Encryption (PBE) is used to encrypt any sensitive values in the key value configurations.
+A salt is recommended but not required (the key must exist but the value may be left blank):

 * `pm.pbe.pass.`